 Patricia Shehan Campbell teaches undergraduate and graduate courses at the interface of Ethnomusicology and Music Education, including music for children, world music pedagogy, and ethnographic research in music.
 She has chaired the programs in Ethnomusicology and Music Education, establishing the BA in Ethnomusicology degree and developing studies in music and community (including Music Alive! in the Yakima Valley, and partnership programs with institutions in Myanmar and Tanzania).
 She was named Donald E. Petersen Professor of Music in 2000, and continues to hold this appointment offered to accomplished faculty at the University of Washington.
 Her interests include music in early and middle childhood, world music pedagogy, and the use of movement as a pedagogical tool.
 She has delivered lectures and conducted clinics across North America and in Europe, Asia, Latin America, Australia, New Zealand, and South Africa.
 Campbell is published widely on issues of cross-cultural music learning, children’s musical cultures, cultural diversity in music education, and the study of the world’s musical cultures in K-12 and university courses.

 Campbell is editor of the seven-volume World Music Pedagogy series published by Routledge in 2018-21 on diversifying the musical content and approach to music in schools, including co-authored books on School-Community Intersections (2019) and Teaching World Music in Higher Education (2021).
-She is co-editor of the Oxford Handbook of Children's Musical Cultures (2013) and the Global Music Series (2004-present), a series of books and recordings by 28 ethnomusicologists in study of the world's musical cultures.
-She has written well over 150 books, chapters, and articles in refereed journals, including these titles: Songs in Their Heads (1998; 2010), Music, Education, and Diversity: Bridging Cultures and Communities (2018); Redefining Music Studies in an Age of Change (2017); Teaching Music Globally (2004), Free to Be Musical: Group Improvisation in Music (2010), Multicultural Perspectives in Music Education (2010, 3rd edition), Music in Childhood (2018, 4th-enhanced edition), Musician and Teacher (2008), Tunes and Grooves in Music Education (2008), Music in Cultural Context (1996), and Lessons from the World (1991).
+She is co-editor of the Oxford Handbook of Children's Musical Cultures (2013) and the Global Music Series (2004-present), a series of books and recordings by 28 ethnomusicologists in study of the world's musical cultures, and an all-inclusive textbook on Global Music Cultures (2021).
+She has written well over 150 books, chapters, and articles in refereed journals, including these book titles: Songs in Their Heads (1998; 2010), Music, Education, and Diversity: Bridging Cultures and Communities (2018); Redefining Music Studies in an Age of Change (2017); Teaching Music Globally (2004), Free to Be Musical: Group Improvisation in Music (2010), Multicultural Perspectives in Music Education (2010, 3rd edition), Music in Childhood (2018, 4th-enhanced edition), Musician and Teacher (2008), Tunes and Grooves in Music Education (2008), Music in Cultural Context (1996), and Lessons from the World (1991).